dpayne/cli-visualizer/README.md

 <br><br>

-During stereo mode off will show only one set of bars.

-    audio.stereo.enabled=false

-<br><br>

 The margin widths of the spectrum visualizer can also be controlled.
 The margins are set in percent of total screen for spectrum visualizer.
 All margin percentages default to `0.0`.

     visualizer.spectrum.top.margin=0.0